The Ultimate Guide to Professional Gifting Etiquette

 Can employees accept gifts?

-But you should still be careful about professionalism in workplace gift giving.
+But you should still be careful about professionalism in workplace gift giving and check in with your company’s HR department to make sure you follow any company rules on gifting.

 What’s a good gift for an employee?